 In what sense, then has the person who claims to be David Gurney lost anything?
 Everything about himself seems the same to himself.
 What has changed is his relationship to others.
 It’s like property.
 Suppose that your car sits in your garage, but, unbeknownst to you, you’ve just defaulted on your auto loan, and the bank is about to show up to repossess it.
 Nothing about the car has changed.
 What has changed are the beliefs about the car and attitudes towards it that others have, which lead them to act in ways that they collectively approve of.
 If you’re left out of the loop, and don’t realize that you’ve defaulted on the loan, you will find what is about to happen very puzzling.

-We readily acknowledge that property is has to do with what actions we can and can’t take, and how we evaluate the appropriateness of the actions of others, but the extent to which this is true of our identity is obscured by our sense that identity is something internal, something that doesn’t depend on conventions or agreements about how we name, identify, and ascribe properties to things.
+We readily acknowledge that the possession of property has to do with what actions we can and can’t take , and how we evaluate the appropriateness of the actions of others, but the extent to which this is true of our identity is obscured by our sense that identity is something internal, something that doesn’t depend on conventions or agreements about how we name, identify, and ascribe properties to things.
 As David Gurney says, as he pushes back against everyone else’s denial of his identity claim: “They can’t get inside my mind.”

 Yet, as we’ve already noted, the disparity in identity claims is not limited to those made about the individual who claims to be David Gurney.
 When David attempts to establish his identity by phoning his best friend and then his mom, he reaches the persons he recognizes as his best friend and his mom, but they don’t recognize him.